Every few weeks, someone asks us if there’s a lean startup template that they should use to define their experiments…and we say no.

-If we find there is some disagreement as to how to interpret the results, the experiment lasted longer than it should have, we’re not learning the things that are critical to your business, then it’s time to modify the template.
+If we find there is some disagreement as to how to interpret the results, such as: the experiment lasted longer than it should have or we’re not learning the things that are critical to our business, then it’s time to modify the template.

 It should also be something that is risky.

 Our hypothesis might be about our customer, our channels, even our key resources.
-We can use the Business Model Canvas or other elements to help identify hypothesis here.
+We can use the Business Model Canvas or other tools to help identify a hypothesis.
 Some good examples:

-- Bernie, our customer persona, has foot pain because of running for exercise 3 days a week.
+- Bernie, our customer persona, has foot pain because of running for exercise three days a week.

 - If we add logos of our existing customers to our landing page, it will convey trust as a key value proposition to Bernie, our customer persona, and he will sign up.

-- Potential partners will fill out a lead sheet when they view a partner page explaining our 3 key value propositions.
+- Potential partners will fill out a lead sheet when they view a partner page explaining our three key value propositions.

 Hypotheses should be clear statements that indicate a causal relationship with a clear actor (i.e. customer).
 Some bad examples:

 - Some people will sign up if we launch this landing page.